neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/animals-in-motion.md

 ## Course overview

 ![](/_static/osw_images/animals-in-motion-overview.png)

-### Monday

-__morning:__
+### Core workshop (Monday - Wednesday)

+We will cover the following topics during the first three days:

-We'll start with a brief overview of common workflows and tools for analysing animal behaviour, to give you a sense of the big picture.
+* **Introduction:** a big-picture overview of analysis workflows and tools for animal behaviour.
-We'll follow that up with a primer on deep learning for computer vision, going over the key concepts and technologies that underpin most markerless tracking approaches.
+* **Deep learning for computer vision:** a primer covering the key concepts and technologies that underpin most markerless tracking approaches.

-__afternoon:__
-You will have a chance to present a poster about your work at our symposium event, which will be held jointly with participants from the __Large Array Data__ track of the summer school.
-It's a great opportunity to get to know each other and explore potential synergies.

-### Tuesday:

-__morning:__ I
-We'll continue with a hands-on tutorial on using [SLEAP](https://sleap.ai/)—a popular software library for animal pose estimation and tracking.
+* **Pose estimation and tracking:** a practical tutorial on using [SLEAP](https://sleap.ai/), a popular software library for animal pose estimation and tracking.
-The typical workflow, from annotating body parts to training a model and generating predictions, is common to most pose estimation tools, including [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut/).

-__afternoon:__
-We will examine the motion tracks predicted by SLEAP, and explore methods for cleaning, visualising, and quantifying them using [movement](https://movement.neuroinformatics.dev)—a Python toolbox we develop.
-We will quantify various aspects of motion, such as speed, orientation, distance travelled, etc.

-### Wednesday

-__morning:__
-We will start the day by reviewing a few real-world case studies that illustrate how markerless motion tracking can be applied to answer scientific questions.

-__afternoon:__
+* **Analysing motion tracks:** use [movement](https://movement.neuroinformatics.dev), a Python package we develop, to clean, visualise, and analyse motion tracks output by [SLEAP](https://sleap.ai/), [DeepLabCut](https://deeplabcut.org/), and similar tools.
+This part includes coding exercises and case studies on applying motion quantification to real-world scientific questions.
-After lunch, we will give a brief theoretical introduction to behaviour segmentation methods that aim to decompose continuous motion into discrete units of behaviour.
-We will follow that up with a hands-on tutorial of a specific supervised behaviour segmentation tool.
+* **Behaviour segmentation:** a primer on decomposing continous motion into discrete behaviours, followed by a hands-on tutorial of a supervised behaviour segmentation tool.

-### Thursday & Friday
+### Collaboration days (Thursday - Friday)

-These two __Collaboration Days__ are all about working together, so we'll rejoin forces with participants from the __Large Array Data__ track.
-We expect that participant-led ideas emerging from the two tracks will inspire and motivate interesting projects.
+The final two days are dedicated to collaboration.
+We will join forces with participants from the **Large Array Data** track to work together on participant-led projects.

-We will start off Thursday with a workshop on Git and GitHub, to set everyone up with the necessary skills that smooth collaborative working, especially when code is involved.
+* **Skill building:** we'll start with a practical workshop on **Git and GitHub** to equip everyone with the necessary skills for collaborative coding.

-After that we'll self-organise into small teams to tackle projects of interest hands-on and together, in a fun atmosphere.

-__Projects don't need to involve coding.__ As long as it's something that would benefit from collaboration with other summer school participants, it's fair game!
-Here are a few examples of the kinds of projects that could be a great fit:
+* **Project-based work:** participants will self-organize into small teams to tackle projects hands-on. **Coding is not a requirement**; any idea that benefits from collaboration with other attendees is welcome.
+Potential project ideas include, but are not limited to:

-- **Apply a tool:** Use any software you learned about during the week to analyse an interesting dataset (your own or a public one).
+    * **Apply a tool:** use any learned software to analyze a new dataset (your own or a public one).
-- **Give feedback:** Raise issues on relevant open-source tools.
-Suggest missing features, report bugs, or flag unclear documentation.
+    * **Give feedback:** raise issues, suggest features, or improve documentation for relevant open-source tools.
-- **Make a contribution:** Submit a pull request to an open-source repository.
-If it's your first time, don't worry; there'll be plenty of people around to support you.
+    * **Make a contribution:** submit a pull request to an open-source repository (support will be provided).
-- **Collaborative writing:** Draft something together, like a blog post, white paper, or improved documentation.
+    * **Collaborative writing:** draft a white paper, blog post, or documentation together.
-- **Prototype an idea:** Try out a cool new analysis or method on real-world data and share your findings.
+    * **Prototype an idea:** test a cool new analysis or method on real-world data.

-We're looking forward to seeing what you come up with!
-You will get the chance to present your progress on Friday afternoon.
+* **Presentation:** you will have the opportunity to report your team's progress on the final afternoon.

 ::: {admonition} Course handbook
 :class: note

-All course materials will be made available as part of the online handbook at <https://animals-in-motion.neuroinformatics.dev> and will remain accessible afterwards.
+All course materials will be made available as part of the online handbook at <https://animals-in-motion.neuroinformatics.dev> and remain accessible afterwards.

 You are welcome to inspect the handbook and get a sense of its contents, but keep in mind that the materials will be updated and expanded before the 2026 event.

-The source code for the handbook is publicly hosted at <https://github.com/neuroinformatics-unit/course-animals-in-motion>.
 :::

 ## Instructors